-Our Discussion topic for 2018-19 is Unexpected journeys.
+Our Discussion topic for 2019-20 is Our Journey Past, Present and Future

-From 2018-2019, the work, worship and focus of the Guild falls under the strategy: One Journey, Many Roads.
+From 2018-2021, the work, worship, and focus of the Guild falls under the strategy: One Journey, Many Roads.

 All six of the current projects supported by Guild members relate to the theme of the three-year strategy.
 The current project partners are:

 - CrossReach: Join up the dots, enabling people of all ages to overcome loneliness and isolation.